 Open.
 The park is now open 24/7, including all overlooks, Skyline Drive, most trails, and picnic areas, and bathrooms.
 The Park Store at Byrd Visitor Center (mile 51) is operating Thursday—Monday only (10am—5pm).
-Campgrounds have also reopened, but at 50% capacity to meet the Forward Virginia guidelines.
+Campgrounds have also reopened, but at 50 per cent capacity to meet the Forward Virginia guidelines.
 Pre-existing reservations will be honored but no new reservations can be made.
-What is available on any given day will be offered on a limited, first come-first served basis.
+What is available on any given day will be offered on a limited, first-come-first-served basis.
 A 20-foot separation between campsites is required to encourage social distancing.
 The backcountry, including shelters and huts, is open for overnight camping.

 Theodore Roosevelt National Park, North Dakota